 Throw in their free unlimited salad and Pizza Hut is an excellent venue if you are on a budget or just want pizza.

 Nandos seem to be popping up on every corner and are even popular amongst the establishment.

-You are supposed to ask the staff on duty about allergies, however if you pre-plan and visit their site first you can filter their menu and remove all the gluten containing items.
+You are supposed to ask the staff on duty about allergies, however, if you pre-plan and visit their site first you can filter their menu and remove all the gluten-containing items.
 This leaves an excellent choice of starters and main courses.
-For dessert there is the standard ice cream but they also have a frozen yogurt which is refillable (great value).
+For dessert, there is the standard ice cream but they also have a frozen yoghurt which is refillable (great value).

 Zizzi is not as widespread as the others on our list and you may need to do some searching to find your local restaurant, however, the searching will be worth it.